 I had such a lovely time solo-retreating that I'm looking forward to plan another.
 While this one centered on words, I'm now brimming with ideas of ways to immerse myself in music composition, reading through a book series, or perhaps trying to perfect a recipe or experiment with new ingredients and flavor combinations in a favorite dish.

 I'd love to hear if you've enjoyed any form of solo retreating, and if it's sparked new ideas for creative projects.

-For free goodies in your inbox, join my monthly Paper Trails e-newsletter.
+For monthly goodies in your inbox, join my Paper Trails e-newsletter.